splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 .. _apm-use-case-trace-analyzer:

-Use case: Troubleshoot an issue to find the root cause using Trace Analyzer
+Scenario: Alex troubleshoots an issue to find the root cause using Trace Analyzer
 ************************************************************************************

 .. meta::